OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

 .. _updating:
 Updating
 ------------
-To update the application, move a cmd to the project directory and peform the following commands:
+To update the application, move a cmd to the git cloned project directory and peform the following commands:

 .. code-block:: console

    (cmd) $ cd {path/to/xamp/htdocs/project}
    (project/) $

-Then, with the same cmd screen:
+Then, with the same cmd screen open:

 .. code-block:: console